-... with the \$ appearing in column 1 (see "Compiler Directive Lines" in this chapter for an explanation of Compiler directives in general).
-The meaning is to compile the contents of the file file.name, and insert the code into the current codefile before continuing with compilation of the current file.
+with the \$ appearing in column 1 (see Section 2.5 for an explanation of Compiler directives in general).
+The meaning is to compile the contents of the file 'file.name', and insert the code into the current code file, before continuing with compilation of the current file.
 The included file may contain additional \$INCLUDE directives, up to a maximum of five levels of files (four levels of \$INCLUDE directives).
 It is often useful to have the description of a COMMON block kept in a single file and to include it in each subroutine that references that COMMON area, rather than making and maintaining many copies of the same source, one in each subroutine.
 There is no limit to the number of \$INCLUDE directives that can appear in a source file.